backdrop-contrib/bueditor/README.txt

 Firstly, we should understand what E.tagChooser does.
 E.tagChooser(tags, options)

-Parameter "tags": an array of tag infos, each having the format:
+Parameter "tags": an array of tag info, each having the format:
  [tag, title, attributes]
   tag: the tag that will enclose the selected text in the textarea
   title: the text or html to help the user choose this tag
-  attributes: attriutes that will be inserted inside the tag. ex:{'id': 'site-name', 'class': 'dark'}
+  attributes: attributes that will be inserted inside the tag. ex:{'id': 'site-name', 'class': 'dark'}

 ex tags: [ ['span', 'Red', {'style': 'color: red'}], ['span', 'Blue', {'class': 'blue-text'}] ] this will create two options: